JupiterJesus/SwitchManager/SwitchManager/Readme.md

 the Download Window, use Downloads -> Hide Downloads.
 Double click any active progress bar to cancel the download (does nothing if the download is completed).

 You can also right click the title row and select "Download Title".
+You can also download the title and all updates, or everything (game, updates and DLC) via the same menu.

 The dropdown menu just above Download Title lets you choose what types of titles to download.